majabojarska/blog/content/devlog/_index.md

 - Ordered replacement parts for my main virt server:
   - new SSD for the zpool,
   - new external 2.5" USB3 disk enclosure.
+- Tweaked blog Zola macros to sort recent posts by update date, instead of creation date.

 ---